 At that point, I had just finished up ten years of teaching.
 I went to public schools for all of my own K-12 education and spent many years learning all about classroom management, assessment, and all the trappings of traditional schooling.

-In short, my mind was 100% oriented towards the school model.
+In short, my mind was 100% oriented toward the school model.

 What I thought I HAD to Do to Homeschool